OpenTextCollections/opentextcollections.github.io/index.md

 - **What is the relation to language archives?**

 Language archives have large deposits of heterogeneous items, often multimedia and typically naturalistic.
 It is possible to draw upon language archives to start a text collection.
-This will will require editorial work, such as selection, polishing, and contextualization.
+This will require editorial work, such as selection, polishing, and contextualization.

 - **Where were text collections published before?**

-There have not been good outlets for text collections in the past. *On this and other worlds* is a text collection from the Amazon published by Language Science Press in 2017.
+There have not been good outlets for text collections in the past. [*On this and other worlds: Voices from Amazonia*](https://langsci-press.org/catalog/book/167) is a text collection from the Amazon published by Language Science Press in 2017.
 See the next question for other publications outlets where text collections have been published.

 - **How is OTC different from ...**
   - **...
 Pangloss?**